astromechza/surehub-prob-exporter/README.md

 - `/alive` - liveness probe (is the web server running)
 - `/ready` - readiness probe (did the last surehub poll succeed)

+### Deployment with Score

+**NOTE**: you don't have to deploy with Score!
+Do whatever you want with the image available.

-When deployed through the Score file to Kubernetes using `score-k8s` it is assumed that you have a secret named `surehub-credential` with `email` and `password` keys in it.
+When deployed through the Score file to Kubernetes using [`score-k8s`](https://github.com/score-spec/score-k8s) it is assumed that you have a secret named `surehub-credential` with `email` and `password` keys in it.

 ```
 $ make clean manifests.yaml